 Sometimes things can go wrong.
 It's happened to me.
 I spent two days stuck at the Frankfurt Airport.
 My plane left Munich, and made it somewhere over the Atlantic around Iceland when the announcement came from the pilot that we were heading back to Munich due to a hydraulic issue.
 About an hour after flying back, they decided Frankfurt was closer.
 That's where my two day adventure began.

 I learned a lot from this experience.
 The airline paid for our hotels, gave us toothbrushes, and paid for our meals.
 This is something they are obligated to do by law.
-The next day we spent all day at the airport in a line up as the airline tried to get everyone out.
+At the time, I had no idea what I was entitled to and what to expect at the airport.